gvwilson/thirdbit/src/fiction/bear/index.md

 and ran to Thokmay without waiting for Mope.
 "What's happened?" the prince demanded.
 "Did you find her?"

-"No, but someone's found something," Noxy said breathlessly.
+"No, but someone found something," Noxy said breathlessly.
-A moment later the door in the gate opened.
+A moment later the door in the garrison gate opened.
-Sergeant Gyalpa strode in with two soldiers and a middle-aged man with long, greasy hair.
+Sergeant Gyalpa strode in with two soldiers and a middle-aged man with long hair put up in a complicated bun.

 "Honored," Sergeant Gyalpa saluted.
 "This is Dobchang.